StetHD/tarifa-book/usage/android.md

 }
 ```

-In addition to signing the apk, on android, you need to bump the `android:versionCode`
-attribute of the `AndroidManifest.xml` file.
-Specifying a `version_code` attribute in a configuration will be reflected in the
-`AndroidManifest.xml` file.

 ### Deploy with hockeyapp

 In order to deploy a configuration on hockeyapp, you need to add the `hockeyapp_id`